koka-lang/madoko/support/madoko-local/readme.md

 not accept connections from outside.
 It also shows that it connects using secure https with the Madoko website, and which local directory is accessible within Madoko.

+The `-r` flag also runs Madoko on the local machine to render math or PDF using LaTeX (without `-r` this is done on the madoko.net server which may be slower).

 The `-l` flag will launch the browser and go to the listed url, i.e.
 `http://localhost:8080#secret=OsuwK3HbMoI7` in our example.
 The 'secret' in